sshyran/aosp/tools/api/README.md

 #### `%define *name* *body*`

 Defines a macro identified by the token *name*.
-The *body* is separated from the *name* by whitespace, and extends to the end of the line -- it may contain whitespace itself.
+The *body* is separated from the *name* by exactly one whitespace character, and extends to the end of the line -- it may contain whitespace itself.
+For example,

+  %define test  this body begins and ends with a space character

 Macro substitution occurs within a definition region or a section region: a substring `%{*name*}` is replaced with the corresponding *body*.
 Macro